Article by: Leanne Ridgeway, Owner/Chief Editor

 Now, still torn about the MER question, my logical thinking did take hold.
 I’ve heard various covers of AIC songs in the past.
 Distorted, almost unrecognizable, live death metal interpretation and a deathly sludge cover or two.
 Alas, memory maps will always recognize those bass lines and rhythm changes, despite attempts to ‘reinvent’ the sounds.
 I liked some of those covers.
 My willingness to listen to other artists perform these songs brought my mind to open slightly to MER’s idea.

 After their wildly successful crowdfunding drive to finance ‘The Wall [Redux]’ project, Magnetic Eye Records have received much press about it in all the swanky, highly-praised musical outlets – many of which I subscribe to.
-Well, I’m neither swanky nor praised, but I do support where I can, to whomever will listen.
-(We previously had an article about it.)
-I currently await my receipt of that Kickstarter reward, anxiously… so it’d best hurry up.
+I’m neither swanky nor praised, but I do support where I can.
+(Our previous article on it.)

 They never sleep, apparently, as in only two weeks’ time since their first question of ‘should we?’, MER has announced the Kickstarter campaign [HERE], as well as the first two confirmed bands for the ‘Dirt [Redux]’.